 What you must pay when you Services that are covered for you get these services Prior authorization rules may apply for select services.
-Refer to the list in Chapter 4, Section 2.1 for more information. 🍑 Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can copayment, or deductible for the get an annual wellness visit to develop or update a annual wellness visit. personalized prevention plan based on your current health If lab, diagnostic or therapeutic and risk factors.
+Refer to the list in Chapter 4, Section 2.1 for more information.
+Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can copayment, or deductible for the get an annual wellness visit to develop or update a annual wellness visit. personalized prevention plan based on your current health If lab, diagnostic or therapeutic and risk factors.
 This is covered once every calendar year. services are provided during the Note: Your first annual wellness visit can't take place same visit, a copay or within 12 months of your Welcome to Medicare preventive coinsurance may apply. visit.
-However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months. b Bone mass measurement There is no coinsurance. copayment, or deductible for For qualified individuals (generally, this means people at Medicare-covered bone mass risk of losing bone mass or at risk of osteoporosis), the measurement. following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-Breast cancer screening (mammograms) There is no coinsurance, Covered services include: copayment, or deductible for • One baseline mammogram between the ages of 35 and covered screening mammograms. • One screening mammogram every 12 months for women aged 40 and older.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Done mass measurement There is no coinsurance. copayment, or deductible for For qualified individuals (generally, this means people at Medicare-covered bone mass risk of losing bone mass or at risk of osteoporosis), the measurement. following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+Breast cancer screening (mammograms) There is no coinsurance, Covered services include: copayment, or deductible for covered screening • One baseline mammogram between the ages of 35 and mammograms. • One screening mammogram every 12 months for women aged 40 and older.
 Clinical breast exams once every 24 months.
 Cardiac rehabilitation services \$30 copay per visit Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-Cardiovascular disease risk reduction visit (therapy There is no coinsurance, for cardiovascular disease) copayment, or deductible for the intensive behavioral therapy
+Cardiovascular disease risk reduction visit (therapy There is no coinsurance, for cardiovascular disease) copayment, or deductible for the intensive behavioral therapy excluding barium enemas, for which coinsurance applies.
+If your doctor finds and removes a polyp or other tissue during the sigmoidoscopy, the screening exam becomes a diagnostic colonoscopy or flexible exam.